Skip to main content

 The MS in MIS program will help you:

-• prepare for management of IS, IT, and related functions;
+• Plan for management of IS, IT, and related functions

-• prepare for management of IT planning processes; and
+• Prepare for management of IT planning processes

-The Master of Science in MIS promotes Metropolitan State's well-known ability to tie theory to practice, with a cutting-edge MIS education designed to have a "shelf life" that outlasts successive generations of hardware and software.
+The MS in Management Information Systems program promotes Metro State's well-known ability to tie theory to practice, with a cutting-edge MIS education designed to have a "shelf life" that outlasts successive generations of hardware and software.
 The program core gives a strong background in management and information technology areas.
 Flexibility in elective courses, plus applications emphasis throughout courses, internships and the final integrative project gives students a strong base for the future.
-All MIS-related programs at Metropolitan State are STEM-related (CIP 11.XX Computing/Information Technology).
-However, USCIS SEVP recognition of these programs as STEM for international students' OPT purposes is pending.
+All MIS-related programs at Metro State are STEM-related (CIP 11.XX Computing/Information Technology).

 • General management professionals who need to understand how to manage the technical and IT aspects of their organizations.
 These students need the mix of management and technical work that leads to stronger technological understanding and analytical skills, resulting in stronger general management in firms where IT is a part of their competitive strategy.